kp-marczynski/data-processor/README.md

-# JSONPlaceholder Processor
+# Data processor
 This script allows user to download data from provided source and save it with selected writer.

 By default it downloads jsonarray from [JSONPlaceholder site](https://jsonplaceholder.typicode.com/) and save json object to separate json files.

+## Overview
+Provided solution was designed to be highly extensible what is assured by abstracting data supplier, parser and writer implementations using factories.
+Script data flow works as following:
+* Supplier provides raw data
+* Parser parses supplied data to writable format
+* Writable data is written with provided writer

 ## How to run with default values
 Use gradle to build and run project:

     gradlew run

-Alternatively you can use precompiled jar:
+Alternatively you can use precompiled fat jar:

-    java -jar json-placeholder-processor.jar
+    java -jar data-processor.jar

 ## Available run options